Ready to learn more?

 The short answer to this question is, yes.
 Whether it's an event technology provider or a local vendor, it's important to get multiple quotes when you select whom to work with throughout your event.
 While it may seem like yet another thing to juggle, taking the time to find the best deal, will result in significant savings.
 Plus, there are a lot of tools on the market to help manage the back and forth, especially with venue sourcing.

 Vicky, a VP of Sales Enablement for a multi-national financial services company, organized and executed hundreds of events geared towards high net worth investors every year.
 Keeping these events on budget was critical to Vicky’s MBOs.
 To manage the costs, she conducted a quarterly review of all expenses to understand where there were leverage points and savings opportunities.

 There were 5 typical items that she reviewed:

 Without constant monitoring, it was hard to ensure Vicky was getting the best room rates for guests.
 The volume of attendees at these investor meetings can fluctuate, and ensuring the right discounts based on volume was time-consuming.

 To solve for this, Vicky employed a venue sourcing tool that allows her to take in multiple proposals, negotiate room rates effectively and show the cost savings on hotels room blocks.
 In the end, Vicky saves between 5-15% on rooms in various cities.

-Food and beverage costs are often the greatest offender of misused spend, and rarely are event teams looking for F&B savings in the right place.
-Poor registration processes, which hinder visibility and accountability for the sales team, lead to high no show rates.
+Food and beverage costs are often the greatest offenders of misused spending, and rarely are event teams looking for F&B savings in the right place.
+Poor registration processes, which hinder visibility and accountability for the sales team, lead to high no-show rates.